onordgren/tatueringstockholm/content/pages/guests.md

 ---
 title: Guests
 ---

-We are a group of tattoo artists who are based in Stockholm, Sweden.

-We have a wide variety of styles and tattoo out of professional tattoo studios.

-We want to offer you a great tattoo experience with customised tattoo designs to make your tattoo idea become reality.

-Contact us with your idea and we will help you connect with the right artist for you.
+Tattoo artists travel and here we are showcasing upcoming guestartists who will be available for bookings during their stay in Stockholm, Sweden.

+Do you want to get a unique tattoo from a traveling guest artist in Stockholm?
+Contact us today.